 The knee is a point in the legs where the femur, tibia, and patella meet.
 The patella, also known as the kneecap, works as an attachment for various tendons and ligaments.
 Finally, it protects the tendons and ligaments.

-As for the ligament, they are a group of tissues connected, and they surround a joint.
-Their primary duty is to support the joints and regulate the movement of the joint.
+A ligament is a group of tissues connected to and surrounding a joint.
+Their primary duty is to support the joints and regulate the movement of the joints.
 Also, there are four ligaments in the knee, and they are:

 - Anterior cruciate ligament: Stops the tibia in the lower leg when it wants to move too far.